Menu

 The Criminal Code

-While there is currently no law that specifically identifies abuse of older adults as a separate crime, several forms of elder abuse may involve crimes such as assault, forced confinement, uttering threats, theft, fraud, forgery and extortion.
+There is no law that specifically makes abuse of older adults a crime.
+However, several forms of elder abuse may involve crimes.
+This includes assault, forced confinement, uttering threats, theft, fraud, forgery and extortion.

-Neglect may also sometimes amount to criminal negligence if the behaviour involves a reckless disregard for another person’s life or safety.
+Neglect may also sometimes amount to criminal negligence.
+This can be the case if the behaviour involves a reckless disregard for another person’s life or safety.
 Failing to act when there is a duty to do so can also amount to criminal negligence.

-When abuse or neglect involves criminal behaviour the police have the authority and the responsibility to investigate the matter.
+When abuse or neglect involves criminal behaviour, the police can respond.
+They have the authority and the responsibility to investigate the matter.

-If you have been abused or neglected or you think someone else is being abused or neglected, reporting the incident to the police may be an important part of protecting yourself or supporting the person being abused.
+If you have been abused or neglected, reporting it to the police may be an important part of protecting yourself.
+You can also do this if you suspect someone else is being abused or neglected.
 Reporting an incident to the police is one way of possibly preventing further abuse.

-Although victims can and should be informed about what is happening, it is the responsibility of the police to investigate and decide what, if any, further action they will take.
+Although victims can and should be informed about what is happening, it is the responsibility of the police to investigate.
+They decide what, if any, further action to take.
 It can be safer and less stressful for the victim when they do not have the responsibility of deciding what should happen to the abuser.
 This way the abuser cannot pressure the victim to stop the investigation.

 Detailed information about the court process, support from Victim Services, and possible outcomes is available here.